Dan-Kolar/merging-point/README.md

 | gamma | distance parameter gamma (see paper) | 3 |
 | beta | distance parameter beta (see paper) | 30 |
 | other_mp | list of additional percentiles to be included among candidate merging points | empty list |

-Arguments can be specified on line 55 in *mc_script.py*